Joowww/Proyecto2_PGTA/README.md

 - Altitude correction based on QNH for altitudes below 6000 feet, applying standard atmospheric pressure.
 - Exporting decoded data to CSV format.
 ### 1.2 Data Filtering
+- Application of data filters and combinations of them.
+    - Filter to remove "pure blanks" fixed transponders.
+    - Geographic filter to restrict data to specific latitude and longitude ranges.
+    - Altitude filter to eliminate flights above 6000 feet.
+    - Filter to remove "on ground" flights.
+### 1.3 Simulation
+- Real-time visualization of trajectories on a map.
+- Simulation of positions at 1-second intervals.
+- Real-time adjustment of simulation speed.
+- Map provider change.
+- **Extra functionality:** Allows the input of two target identifications to simultaneously display the trajectories of two planes and calculate the distance between them on each antenna rotation.